JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-03/querying-with-table-joins-through-sqlalchemy/index.md

 - `session.query(EventEntity, EventJournalEntity)` tells SQLAlchemy you want columns from both tables—the result will be a list of tuples rather than a flat list of one entity.
 - `.join(EventJournalEntity, EventEntity.event_id == EventJournalEntity.event_id)` specifies the target table and the `ON` condition explicitly, which avoids ambiguity when the relationship isn’t preconfigured on the model.
 - You can chain `.filter()`, `.order_by()`, and other clauses after `.join()` as you normally would on a single-entity query.

+I'll probably go into other more complex scenarii when I run into them.

 {{< blockcontainer jli-notice-tip "Follow me">}}